 There are several ways to select an administrator.
 It is common, however, for a surviving spouse or an heir who is selected unanimously by the other heirs to have priority consideration.

-The administrator usually wields very limited powers and must obtain approval from the probate court before taking many actions.
-In such circumstances as selling the estate’s assets, the administrator must seek permission from the probate court before moving forward.
-This usually holds true unless all of the heirs agree otherwise.
+An estate administrator usually wields very limited powers and must obtain approval from the probate court before taking many actions.
+In circumstances like selling the estate’s assets, the administrator must seek permission from the probate court before proceeding.
+This usually holds true unless all of the heirs agree otherwise and the probate court waives some or all of the above-mentioned requirements.

 Want Help?